Tech Founder in BC with a $5M Earnout: Spreading Recognition to Smooth Marginal-Bracket Tax in 2026

 The trade-off is liquidity risk.
 Raj's $500,000 is locked in the acquirer's equity, subject to whatever shareholder agreement and exit provisions the PE firm imposes.
 The tax deferral may not be worth the liquidity constraint if the acquirer's timeline to exit is uncertain.

-The Spousal Angle: Doubling the $250K Threshold
+The Spousal Angle: Doubling the LCGE and the Low-Bracket Capacity

 This planning must be in place well before the sale.
 Adding a spouse to the share register on the eve of a transaction invites challenge under the General Anti-Avoidance Rule (GAAR) and fails the 24-month QSBC holding-period test.
 If you are 3 to 5 years from a potential exit, this is the planning window.
 For more on pre-sale business structuring, see our business sale planning services.